AlkindiX/packager/README.md

 # packager
-packaging programs, binaries, files and other files into zip file format called release.zip
+packaging programs, binaries and other files into zip file format called release.zip automatically

+## Download Packager

+You can download latest stable release of packager in [https://github.com/AlkindiX/packager/releases/latest](here)
 ## Configure it in easy steps

 You can configure packager easily by two methods